Reborn! season 5

-The fifth season of the Reborn! anime series broadcast episodes 102 to 140 between October 4, 2008 and July 4, 2009 on TV Tokyo.
+The fifth season of the Reborn! anime television series compiles episodes 102 through 140 that aired between October 4, 2008 and July 4, 2009 on TV Tokyo.
 Titled as Katekyō Hitman Reborn! in Japan, the Japanese television series is directed by Kenichi Imaizumi, and produced and animated by Artland.
 The plot, based on the Reborn! manga by Akira Amano, follows Tsunayoshi "Tsuna" Sawada, the future boss of the infamous Vongola Mafia family, and his friends after they are sent into the future.
 In this future, nearly ten years after their own time, they are faced with the Millefiore Family, a threat to the Vongola and the world.
 This season begins with the main characters invading a Millefiore base.